-Grand Lodge is located in Incline Village, Nevada, and is one of four casinos located within a five-mile radius in the North Lake Tahoe area.

-Grand Lodge Casino also competes with casinos in South Lake Tahoe and Reno.
-There are also numerous Native American casinos in California serving the Northern California market.
+Grand Lodge is located in Incline Village, Nevada, and is one of three casinos located within a five-mile radius in the North Lake Tahoe area.
+Grand Lodge is the only casino in Incline Village itself, which is a high-end residential and tourism community.
+Grand Lodge also competes with casinos in South Lake Tahoe and Reno.
+Additionally, there are numerous Native American casinos in California serving the Northern California market.

-American Place and The Temporary
+American Place

-American Place will compete against two existing casinos which primarily serve the suburbs north of Chicago, a tribal casino in Milwaukee, and slot machines in bars (limited to six machines per bar) in many parts of Illinois.
-It will be the only full-service casino in Lake County, Illinois, which has a population of approximately 714,000 residents.
-Including areas neighboring Lake County, we estimate that American Place will be the closest casino to more than 1.0 million individuals.
-American Place is also designed to offer more, and better, amenities than any other casino operating today in Illinois.
+American Place competes against two existing casinos that primarily serve the northern suburbs of Chicago, a tribal casino in Milwaukee, and slot machines in bars (limited to six machines per bar) in many parts of Illinois.
+American Place is the only full-service casino in Lake County, Illinois, which has a population of approximately 709,000 residents.
+Including areas neighboring Lake County, we estimate that American Place is the closest casino to more than one million individuals.